-This online program is designed for current and new project managers, and is available as part of our Executive Certificate in Project Management.
-It can also be applied as a non-domain option in the Executive Certificate in Management and Leadership and the Executive Certificate in Supply Chain Management.
+This online program is designed for mid-level and senior managers and is available as part of our Executive Certificate in Management and Leadership.

 Today’s unprecedented work environment and future uncertainties have put a premium on project management.
 But at a time when profitable outcomes are more important for your business than ever before, those results are harder to achieve.
 Whether you are a seasoned project manager facing new and difficult challenges or are dealing with the complexity of getting your own projects done at a distance, Project Management Foundations: Managing in a Virtual World will help you sharpen your skills and improve your efficiency and effectiveness.
 Conducted across four live, synchronous online modules, this program is delivered in manageable three-hour blocks.

 Based on decades of research (and experience working through previous crises), the program uses a two-pronged approach to help you succeed.
 First, you will explore the most common reasons why projects fail, and how to spot potential pitfalls before they derail your project.
 Second, you will gain proven tools and powerful techniques that will guide you through the project management process.